El-magnificoxxii/Azure-FinOps-PowerBI-Dashboard-1.0/README.md

 ## 🧠 Key Insights From the Dashboard
 1. **Top Services by Spend:** Identifies which Azure services (e.g., Virtual Machines, VPN Gateway, Storage) contribute most to total costs.
-2. **Cost per Service:** Calculates cost efficiency by dividing total service cost by number of active resources.
+2. **Cost per Service:** Calculates cost efficiency by dividing total cost of each service by the number of active resources within that service..
 3. **Daily Cost Trend:** Tracks day-to-day fluctuations to reveal unusual cost spikes.
 4. **Regional Usage:** Highlights which Azure regions drive the most consumption.
-5. **Cost by Sub-Meter Category:** Breaks services (like VM series) into finer detail to analyze per-category performance.
+5. **Average Cost per Resource:** Provides a detailed breakdown of services (e.g., VM series) to analyze cost performance by category and determine each category’s percentage of the total cost.
 6. **Customer Spend Analysis:** Shows the top-spending customers for transparency and billing insight.

 ---